lewisrodgers/lewis-rodgers.github.io/_posts/2019-09-03-mapping-a-custom-domain-to-your-app-maker-app.md

 {% include image.html name="embedded-app-maker.png" caption="App Maker app embedded on a Google Site." %}

 Think about using a Google Site as a landing page for multiple related App Maker applications.
-And, store documentation on how to you your apps here, too.
+And maybe even store documentation on how to use these apps here, too.

 ## Custom deployment URL